I remember not wanting to get out of bed, but I had promised my kids I would play a game with them.

 Jesus is calling you—me—us—to make disciples.

-So when you don’t feel worthy, remember that Jesus has made you worthy.
+So when you don’t feel valuable, remember that Jesus gives you worth.

 When you feel ill-equipped and not quite ready, remember that Jesus will be with you and will speak through you.